Tgieschen/Zendesk-Integration-Breakfast/README.md

 ### 10. Setup Flex Plugin

-We will need to upload a plugin for Flex similar to the Function from Step 7.
+We will need to upload a plugin for Flex similar to the Function from Step 7 (generally based on [this](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release))

 First we need to setup the `/plugin-integrationbreafkast/.env` file (`/plugin-integrationbreafkast/.example.env` is an example of what the file should look like).